-By the end of the cook, you’ll be licking the spice mix off your fingers.
+By the time the chips are ready, you’ll be licking the spice mix off your fingers.
 Yes, these salt and chilli chips are insanely finger-licking delicious!
-Let’s see if you’ll be willing to share them – it’s the ultimate chips test.
-Try them and you’ll see for yourself.
-I am definitely very unwilling to share mine, haha!
+Let’s see if you’ll be willing to share them.
+Never mind a Rolo, this is the ultimate love test.

 salt and chilli chips Chinese takeaway recipe